 We really need to stop the daily hustle and bustle and work with (and for) our bodies.
 If we don’t have our health, what do we have?

-Take into consideration the noise coming into your room, the temperature and how comfortable your mattress, pillow, bedding and pyjamas are.
-Adjust these is they aren’t working for you.
+- Take into consideration the noise coming into your room, the temperature and how comfortable your mattress, pillow, bedding and pyjamas are.
+Adjust these if they aren’t working for you.
 Even consider tidying up your room if its a mess- yes this CAN affect your sleep quality!

-Refrain from eating a few hours before bed, because the digestion process can keep you up. light snack, or warm almond milk with cinnamon is ok.
-In fact, cinnamon is very blood sugar controlling so not a bad idea.
+- Refrain from eating a few hours before bed, because the digestion process can keep you up. a light snack, or warm almond milk with cinnamon is ok.
+In fact, cinnamon is very good for controlling blood sugar so not a bad idea.
 But stay away from binging as it can make it very hard for your body to get into sleep mode.